Goal (sports): Gridiron football

-Similarly, in arena football, the field goal is similar to that in American and Canadian football.
-A field goal in arena football scores three points, unless it is drop kicked, in which case it scores four points.
+In arena football, a field goal also scores three points, unless it is drop kicked, in which case it scores four points.
 The goal structure in arena football is much smaller than the outdoor game; it consists of a crossbar 15 ft above the playing surface and 9.5 ft wide; this size is also used for most other indoor leagues as well.
 Uniquely in arena football, the goal posts are attached to nets on either side of the crossbar which are taut to allow the ball to rebound back onto the field of play.
 The nets are 30 ft wide and 37 ft high.
 These nets do not represent a scoring area, but keep the ball in play and prevent it from entering the crowd.

-Canadian football also offers a secondary form of goal, the rouge or single point; it is awarded if a ball enters the goal area (end zone) by way of any kick (either a missed field goal or a punt) and is not returned by the opposing team; this is not offered in American football (such a play results in a touchback instead).
+Canadian football also offers a secondary form of goal, the rouge or single point; it is awarded if a ball enters the end zone by way of any kick (either a missed field goal or a punt) and is not returned by the opposing team; this is not offered in American football (such a play results in a touchback instead).

 Rugby football

+In both rugby codes, there is a scoring area marked at each end of the field called an in-goal area, and a separate H-shaped goal structure.
+The primary scoring method is a try, worth 5 points in rugby union and worth 4 points in rugby league.
+A try is scored by grounding the ball in the in-goal area.